Expansion of residential aged care quality indicators

 The Department is making progress on work to develop quality indicators through a review of the evidence, extensive consultation, and testing through a six-week pilot in residential aged care.

-Older Australians, aged care providers, peak organisations and technical experts have been engaged to provide feedback on quality indicators they find most meaningful, useful for quality improvement and appropriate for collection as part of the QI Program.
+Older people, aged care providers, peak organisations and technical experts have been engaged to provide feedback on quality indicators they find most meaningful, useful for quality improvement and appropriate for collection as part of the QI Program.

 What we heard